mdsc/java-packages/README.md

 # java-packages
-Contains various java packages of a utility nature.
+This repository is intended to simply hold gradle and maven packages for various java libraries.